-METHOD INDEXATION METHOD DISCOUNT METHOD 'OTHER' METHOD Description of method Use to increase the cost base by applying an indexation factor based on CPI.
+Description of the method Use to increase the cost base by applying an indexation factor based on CPI.
 Use to halve your capital gain.
 A basic method to subtract the cost base from the capital proceeds.
 When to use the method Use for shares or units held for 12 months or more, if this method produces a better result for you than the discount method.
-Use only with assets acquired before 11.45am (by legal time in the ACT) on 21 September 1999.
+Use only with assets acquired before 11:45 am AEST on 21 September 1999.
 Use for shares or units held for 12 months or more, if this method produces a better result for you than the indexation method.
 Use for shares or units if you have bought and sold them within 12 months (that is, when the indexation and discount methods do not apply).
-How to calculate your capital gain using the method Apply the relevant indexation factors (see CPI table in appendix 1), then subtract the indexed cost base from the capital proceeds (see the worked examples in chapter B2 on pages 13-19).
-Subtract the cost base from the capital proceeds, deduct any capital losses, then divide by two (see the worked examples in chapter B2 on pages 13-19).
-Subtract the cost base from the capital proceeds (see the worked examples in chapter B2 on pages 13-19).
+How to calculate your capital gain using the method Apply the relevant indexation factors (see CPI table), then subtract the indexed cost base from the capital proceeds (see the worked examples in chapter B2).
+Subtract the cost base from the capital proceeds, deduct any capital losses, then divide by 2 (see the worked examples in chapter B2).
+Subtract the cost base from the capital proceeds (see the worked examples in chapter B2).